CanadianBeaver/AwesomeGuns/DESCRIPTION.md

 #Research

-The big point in the game is on Research tree.
-AwesomeGuns modification changes a few of them and implements a lot of new.
+Research in the AwesomeGuns modification conducts four sections: Alien Biology, Conventional Weapons and Equipments, Laser Weapons and Alien Weapons.
+These implementations give a lot of different guns and items.
 [Read more...](Research.md)

 #Manufacture

+Manufacturing was changed also.
+Production of laser weapon consumes Elerium, Alien items cannot be manufactured, tanks can be changed into each other and more other.
+[Read more...](Manufacture.md)